Skip to Content

 When creating new Jitterbit variables, using periods in a variable name is not recommended if you plan to access them with JavaScript.
 Instead, it is recommended that you create Jitterbit variables that do not contain periods and instead use underscores in place of periods.
 Refer to information on global variables, which is also applicable to Jitterbit variables.

-For more information about editing or creating Jitterbit variables, see Edit the Configuration File (jitterbit.conf).
+For more information about editing or creating Jitterbit variables, see Edit the configuration file (jitterbit.conf).